redcode/Z80/README.md

 	Build the testing tool.
 	The default is `NO`.

-<span id="cmake_source_code_options">The second group of package-specific options</span> configures the source code of the library by predefining macros that enable optional implementations:
+<span id="cmake_source_code_options">The second group of package-specific options</span> configures the source code of the library by predefining macros that enable [optional features](https://zxe.io/software/Z80/documentation/latest/Introduction.html#optional-features):

 * <span id="option_Z80_WITH_EXECUTE">**`-DZ80_WITH_EXECUTE=(YES|NO)`**</span>
 	Build the implementation of the [`z80_execute`](https://zxe.io/software/Z80/documentation/latest/APIReference.html#c.z80_execute) function.